 As we consider the impact COVID-19 is having on our communities, our philosophy of neighbor helping neighbor is guiding our way forward as we continue to serve, support and do what is right for our customers and independent agency partners during this unprecedented time.
 If you have to file a claim, seek roadside assistance, update your insurance or ask questions, we are here to serve you – just as we have done for more than 150 years.
 We can be reached by phone, email and Facebook.

-With shelter-in-place and stay-at-home orders in effect, we recognize people are driving less – and the risk of accidents is less, too.
-For these reasons, we will be providing a 15% refund for April and May premiums to our personal auto policyholders or a minimum refund of $20, whichever amount is greater.
-As we continue to strive to do what is right for our policyholders during the COVID-19 crisis, learn more about our personal auto premium refund program.
+While shelter-in-place and stay-at-home orders were in effect, we recognized people were driving less – and the risk of accidents was less, too.
+For these reasons, we provided a 15% refund for April and May premiums to our personal auto policyholders or a minimum refund of $20, whichever amount was greater.
+Learn more about our personal auto premium refund program.

-To provide peace of mind to policyholders who are facing financial challenges, we have extended an automatic grace period through Monday, June 15, 2020, to all policies, for all our states of operation.
+To provide peace of mind to policyholders who were facing financial challenges, we extended an automatic grace period through Monday, June 15, 2020, to all policies, for all our states of operation.

 Your health and safety are important to us, and we are all in this together.
-If you are unable to pay your premium due to COVID-19, late fees have been waived and your policy will not be canceled for nonpayment.
 If you have questions about paying your premium during COVID-19, please contact us.